nytimes/objective-c-style-guide/README.md

 NSNumber *buildingZIPCode = [NSNumber numberWithInteger:10018];
 ```

 When writing a multiline literal or enumeration, leave a trailing comma on the last item.
-When entries are added or removed, this eliminates the need to touch unrelated lines.
-This eliminates irrelevant git history from the unrelated lines of code, and it makes for cleaner diffs; only the truly relevant lines of code must be changed.
+This convention eliminates the need to touch unrelated lines when entries are added or removed.
+This eliminates irrelevant git history from the unrelated lines of code, and it makes for cleaner diffs; only the truly relevant lines of code must be changed and reviewed.

 **For example:**